Cultivating the next generation of clinicians.

 Through early engagement of motivated learners, CVN aims to assist our Scholars in becoming professionals and leaders in the field of military mental health.

 In an effort to generate a pipeline of highly-trained students who can enter the clinical field ready to serve, we make every effort to offer opportunities for graduating Scholars who chose to continue to professionally serve veterans and their families at a Steven A. Cohen Military Family Clinic.

-For more information about our clinic-based CVN Scholars opportunities and the school-based CVN Scholars opportunities in place at the University of Pennsylvania School of Social Policy & Practice and the Columbia University School of Social Work please contact email@example.com.
+For more information about our clinic-based CVN Scholars opportunities and the school-based CVN Scholars opportunities in place at the University of Pennsylvania School of Social Policy & Practice, please contact email@example.com.